 Over time, the buyer has the option to increase their ownership stake in the property.
 This means they could eventually buy the property outright, and not have to pay rent.

 Many believe that purchasing a property under Shared Ownership is only for first-time buyers, but this is not the case.
-Those looking to move can also buy under Shared Ownership, however, you must be in the process of selling your previous home in order to be eligible for the scheme.
-There are also some more specific schemes related to Shared Ownership dependent on age etc. For example, if you are over 55, you can purchase via the ‘Over 55’s Shared Ownership’ scheme.
+Those looking to move can also buy under Shared Ownership, however you must be in the process of selling your previous home in order to be eligible for the scheme.
+There are also some more specific criteria related to Shared Ownership dependent on age or income.
+For example, if you are over 55, you can purchase via the ‘Over 55’s Shared Ownership’ scheme.

 - You’ve bought a 40% share of a £150,000 property (making your share worth £60,000).